flatcar-archive/flatcar-docs/index.md

 ### Working with Clusters
 Follow these guides to connect your machines together as a cluster.
-Configure machine paramaters, create users, inject multiple SSH keys, and more with Container Linux Config.
+Configure machine parameters, create users, inject multiple SSH keys, and more with Container Linux Config.

 Creating Clusters                                               | Customizing Clusters
 --------------                                                  | -------------